-When it comes to checking your credit score, there may not be a lot of transparency.
-While we may have an idea of what aspects of your financial profile affect your credit score (which we’ll discuss later on), how we end up with a specific number may be less clear.
+When it comes to the factors that affect your credit score, you may have some questions.
+While we may have an idea of what aspects of our financial profile affect our credit score (which we’ll discuss later on), how we end up with a specific number may be less clear.

 Why are those the exact numbers of your score?